mnichol3/my_jgcri/CEDS/notes/dev_notes.md

 **TODO**

 ## Troubleshooting
+This section contains troubleshooting solutions related **only** to the installation of packages and management of libraries via `renv`.
+For general R package installation troubleshooting, see the troubleshooting sub-section in [R Dependency Packages](#r-dependency-packages)

 ### Package cache linking
 `renv` has the ability to link packages from a user's global R library to their project-specific `renv` library, saving the time and space that re-downloading the same package and version a second time.
 However, once this cache link is established, removing the package from the global R library will break the link, causing errors in the `renv` library.